christophhart/hise_documentation/scripting/scripting-api/expansionhandler/installexpansionfrompackage.md

 This operation will be asynchronously executed on the sample loading thread, which means you can use the [`ScriptPanel.setLoadingCallback`](/scripting/scripting-api/scriptpanel#setloadingcallback) function which will notify the user about the progress (extracting large sample sets might take a while so you most likely want some indication about the process).

+> If you want to do more specific tasks at the start and / or end of the installation routine, you can use the [`Expansionhandler.setInstallCallback()`](/scripting/scripting-api/expansionhandler#setinstallcallback) function.

 The function expects two parameters, the first must be a file object that points to the .hr1 file you want to install and the second parameter must be either a constant from the FileSystem class or a file object pointing to an (existing) folder:

 | 2nd Parameter | Effect |